Spmccurdy2/powerbi-connector/README.md

 ```

 The script prompts you for a natural language question, forwards it to ChatGPT, and then performs a sample API request using the generated instructions.
 Customize the behavior to fit your needs and security requirements.

+### OpenAPI schema for GPT Actions

+To let a custom GPT call SKY API endpoints directly, this repository provides an `openapi.yaml` specification describing constituent search and note creation.
+When building your GPT, open the **Actions** tab and upload this file.
+Provide your OAuth client ID, secret, and subscription key so ChatGPT can authorize requests.

+1. In the GPT builder, select **Actions → Upload schema** and choose `openapi.yaml`.
+2. Configure OAuth2 client credentials using the values from your `.env` file or environment variables.
+3. After deployment, ChatGPT can call the listed endpoints to search constituents or create notes without Power BI.